Discovering Weed in Stockholm: A Guide to Cannabis Culture, Laws, and the Scene

 The Influence of Global Cannabis Culture

 Social media and online platforms have allowed people in Stockholm to learn more about cannabis and its benefits.
-The legalization of marijuana in other countries has led to an influx of information, from how to grow cannabis at home to discussions about its medical potential.
 This access to knowledge has contributed to a gradual shift in attitudes towards the plant.

 Cannabis and Wellness in Stockholm